eugenebogaart/MongoDB-Date-Time-range-queries/README.md

 # Common used MongoDB date/time range queries

 ## Summary
-Date/Time ranges relative to the current time are common queries if you need to report data in a monitoring tool or dashboard.
+Date/Time ranges relative to the current time are common queries, if you need to report data in a monitoring tool or dashboard.

 Common data/time range queries could be divided into 3 groups